Namanl2001/me/content/about.md

 date: 2023-08-12
 ---

-Hey there, I’m Naman Lakhwani, a lazy software engineer, holding a Master's degree from IIIT Gwalior, India.
+Hey there, I’m Naman Lakhwani, a lazy software engineer.
 My journey revolves around diving into the depths of various CNCF's open-source projects, continuously learning and contributing.
 Away from the world of code, I challenge myself with daily weightlifting workout sessions to maintain a healthy lifestyle.
 Additionally, I enjoy reading self-growth books and spending quality time with my family.

 *Fun fact* : Many people assume me short, but I'm 191 cm ;)